 Featured Small Business Credit Cards

-- 1% cash back on all other net purchases
+- 1% cash back – on everything else, with no limits.

 Why a Line of Credit Makes Sense for Your Business

 When you’re trying to build a new business, it makes sense to have at least one open line of credit.
 After all, you may need to buy supplies, pay employees, or purchase special equipment at a time when funds are low.
 Having an open line of credit can help you get through lean times without taking drastic measures or getting a loan from a bank.

 With that being said, business cards work a little differently than personal credit cards.
 For example, some banks, including Citi and Bank of America, don’t report business credit card activity to their customer’s personal credit reports.
 Meanwhile, some banks pick and choose how to apply the CARD Act of 2009 to business accounts, leaving business customers with fewer protections.

 With all that being said, the 2015 Small Business Credit Card Study from CardHub.com did point out some big similarities between how banks treat business and personal credit card accounts.
 One similarity is that, like with personal accounts, individuals are held liable personally for their credit card use.
 Another: Almost every major card data uses information from your personal credit profile to determine eligibility for a business account.